Alfie Solomons: Season 2

-Series 3
+Season 3

 During the dealings between the Peaky Blinders, exiled Russian royals, and the mysterious Economic League, Tommy decides to tell the Russians about his suspicions regarding Father John Hughes (Paddy Considine).
 He hires Alfie, who is fluent in Russian, to ensure that the Shelbys are given real Russian jewels as payment for their services.
 Things go well, but it is revealed that the Economic League knows of Tommy's plans.
 After some investigation, Tommy discovers that Alfie divulged the plans to the League and to Father Hughes, thereby betraying the Blinders.
-During a confrontation, Tommy’s cousin Michael Gray (Finn Cole) kills Alfie's associate, but Alfie talks Tommy out of killing him.
+During a confrontation, Tommy's cousin Michael Gray (Finn Cole) kills Alfie's associate and talks Tommy out of killing him.

-Series 4
+Season 4

 Alfie organises for his nephew and protégé to fight the young, athletic Bonnie Gold (Jack Rowan) at a boxing match, with the Shelbys promoting Bonnie, in exchange for the services of his father Aberama Gold (Aidan Gillen).
 Meanwhile, rival Sicilian American mob boss Luca Changretta (Adrien Brody) makes his way to London to present a plan to Alfie.
 Alfie will allow an Italian-American assassin to enter the arena, where the boxing match is being held, in exchange for Changretta selling Alfie's London-made liquor in New York City.
 Following an unsuccessful attempt on Arthur's life and Tommy's final outmanoeuvring of Changretta, Tommy confronts Alfie for his betrayal.
 Alfie reveals he knew Tommy would track him down for his actions, and that he has cancer and wishes to die on his own terms.
 After Alfie unholsters and fires at Tommy, he is shot in the face and falls to the ground.

-Series 5
+Season 5

 Alfie is revealed to be alive, living in Margate.
 His face is visibly scarred from Tommy's shooting, leaving him blind in his left eye.
 Alfie is acutely aware of the rise of fascist politician Sir Oswald Mosley (Sam Claflin), as well as Tommy's career in politics.
 Alfie agrees to help Tommy and Arthur assassinate Mosley for ten thousand pounds, giving Tommy a group of his men to create a protest during Mosley's speech.
 Tommy installs a sniper to kill Mosley; at home, Alfie listens to the event on radio, eager for Mosley's death, but in the end the IRA discovers the plot and kills the sniper before he can shoot Mosley.

-Series 6
+Season 6

-Alfie is seen when Tommy visits him and announces the death of his uncle Charlie on the Cotton Club at the hands of Jack Nelson's (James Frecheville) gang from south Boston.
+Alfie is seen when Tommy visits him and announces the death of his uncle Charlie in the Cotton Club at the hands of Jack Nelson's (James Frecheville) gang from south Boston.